Heavy rain pummels the East Coast and sparks isolated flash flooding

 Strong rain storms lashed the East Coast Thursday, delaying flights throughout the region and prompting emergency rescues of motorists trapped in deep water on busy highways from the Philadelphia area to New York City.

+Riders of one Long Island-bound commuter train were evacuated by firefighters as floodwaters rose.
+Other commuter rail lines on Long Island and New Jersey were suspended or severely delayed.

-Amtrak officials announced Thursday evening that trains between Philadelphia and Wilmington were stopped because of severe storms causing high water over the tracks.
+Amtrak officials announced Thursday evening that trains between Philadelphia and Wilmington, Delaware were stopped because of severe storms sending high water over the tracks.

 “Once a route is available, anticipate residual delays,” company officials posted on X.